-The sources of input envisaged for the global stocktake include the 'latest reports of the Intergovernmental Panel on Climate Change' as a central source of information.4 The global stocktake is one of the key formal avenues for scientific inputs into the UNFCCC and PA negotiation process alongside, for example, the Structured Expert Dialogues (SEDs) under the UNFCCC (Section 1.2.2).5
+The sources of input envisaged for the global stocktake include the 'latest reports of the Intergovernmental Panel on Climate Change' as a central source of information.
+The global stocktake is one of the key formal avenues for scientific inputs into the UNFCCC and PA negotiation process alongside, for example, the Structured Expert Dialogues under the UNFCCC (Section 1.2.2).

-The WGI Assessment provides a wide range of information with potential relevance for the global stocktake, complementing the IPCC AR6 Special Reports, the contributions from WGII and WGIII and the Synthesis Report.
-This includes the state of GHG emissions and concentrations, the current state of the climate, projected long-term warming levels under different scenarios, near-term projections, the attribution of extreme events, and remaining carbon budgets.
-Cross-Chapter Box 1.1, Table 1 provides pointers to the in-depth material that WGI has assessed and that may be relevant for the global stocktake.
+The WGI assessment provides a wide range of information potentially relevant for the global stocktake, complementing the IPCC AR6 Special Reports, the contributions from WGII and WGIII and the Synthesis Report.
+This includes the state of greenhouse gas emissions and concentrations, the current state of the climate, projected long-term warming levels under different scenarios, near-term projections, the attribution of extreme events, and remaining carbon budgets.
+Cross-Chapter Box 1.1, Table 1 provide pointers to the in-depth material that WGI has assessed and may be relevant for the global stocktake.

-The following tabular overview of potentially relevant information from the WGI contribution for the global stocktake is structured into three sections: the current state of the climate, the long-term future, and the near-term.
-These sections and their order align with the three questions of the Talanoa dialogue, launched during COP23, based on the Pacific concept of talanoa6: 'Where are we', 'Where do we want to go' and 'How do we get there?'
+The following tabularised overview of potentially relevant information from the WGI contribution for the global stocktake is structured into three sections: the current state of the climate, the long-term future, and the near-term.
+These sections and their order align with the three questions of the Talanoa dialogue, launched during COP23 based on the Pacific concept of talanoa: 'Where are we', 'Where do we want to go' and 'How do we get there?'.